timescale/docs/promscale/about-promscale.md

 data and handles changes in those data structures if required for upgrading to newer versions of Promscale.

-Promscale connector is a translator that natively support integrations with OSS standards such as Prometheus and OpenTelemetry.
+The Promscale Connector is a translator that natively support integrations with OSS standards such as Prometheus and OpenTelemetry.
 It includes features that are native to an observability ecosystem.
 Promscale connector creates schemas to store metrics and traces.
 It offers a Prometheus endpoint for metrics reads and writes,